 Because of the varying needs of home buyers, a room that can be considered flex space is ideal.
 Finishing a basement is a great way to easily provide flex space.
 A room that can be used as an office, playroom, etc. is great for improving home value.

-One improvement that benefits you and future home buyers are increased energy efficiency.
+One improvement that benefits you and future home buyers is increased energy efficiency.
 Simple improvements include high-efficiency windows, LED lights and an energy-efficient water heater.
 Purchasing a home isn’t the only cost of homeownership: maintenance and energy costs can easily add up.

 Plan your home improvements around the goal to reduce work and stress.
 Homebuyers today want to purchase a home that isn’t going to take a lot of ongoing work or maintenance.
 For example, instead of installing carpet, consider flooring that has a longer lifespan like tile or luxury vinyl tile.